lukehamilton/particle/README.md

 I know one of the products particle.io makes is the web based IDE.
 With that in mind, I thought it would be cool to create a terminal emulator to enter SDK commands into.

+## Notes on Architecture

+I decided to wrap the Particle JavaScript SDK with an Ember service to call the endpoints.

 ## Notes on Styling

 I did my best to adhere to the style guide.
-Only after finishing the project did I see there are downloadable
+Only after finishing the project did I see there are downloadable stylesheets.

-brief notes about your process, what you learned, what was easy and what was difficult, as well as any questions.
+I used the style guide colors and fonts.
+Additionally I tried to style the devices section based on the Particle.io console web application.

+## Areas of Improvement

+These are areas that need improvement but I wanted to stick as close to the 2 hour allotted time as possible.

+- The console part of the application needs additional error handling.
+I am aware there are issues with certain arguments for commands.

+- The console code in the route file really should be refactored into an Ember component.

+- The design is currently not responsive.